-Following recent political developments, including elections held in Catalonia in December 2017, demonstrations and large gatherings of people may continue in major cities, particularly in Barcelona and other parts of Catalonia.
+Due to the political situation in Catalonia, demonstrations and large gatherings of people may continue in major cities, particularly in Barcelona and other parts of Catalonia.

 Demonstrations and strikes can disrupt traffic and transport services, including air and rail.
 Some demonstrations held close to tourist areas in large cities have resulted in clashes with police.